 The only interesting question now is whether the United States will follow the path many younger democracies have taken, and descend into authoritarian blood-and-soil nationalism.
 Fortunately, Mr Trump is as incompetent at fascism as he was at his many other endeavors, so we are unlikely to see actual assassinations of journalists carried out by his regime, nor prominent opposition politicians imprisoned on phony charges.
 Or not just yet.
 Unfortunately, along with stupid, Mr. Trump is extremely lucky.
 After each screw-up, each bankruptcy, he has landed on his feet, with his few billions more or less intact.
 This is often underestimated in affairs, but not by Napoleon, who always demanded that his generals, whatever their military talent, also be fortune’s darlings.
 A massive, deadly, lucky Muslim terror attack on US citizens, for example, would set Mr Trump up nicely, and that could happen, whether naturally, or arranged by some third party with an interest in encouraging American fascism, and American weakness in the world.
 Nearly everyone would instantly forget the corruption and the Russian business and rally around the throne.

 Mr. Trump should have organized a private army before he started his run; we are lucky he did not.
 The next Trump may correct this oversight, and also be the things Mr. Trump is not: ascetic, disciplined, a religious fanatic, coherent, strategic.
-Such a person might actually take over version of the Republican Party and actually drive through a frank nationalist/white supremacist program.
-The current GOP is now just six states short of the state legislatures needed to convene a Constitutional convention, and redraft the national charter, one that might begin “We the white, Christian people . . .”
+Such a person might actually take over a version of the Republican Party and actually drive through a frank nationalist/white supremacist program.
+The current GOP is now just six states short of the number of legislatures needed to convene a Constitutional convention, and redraft the national charter, one that might begin “We the white, Christian people . . .”

 Can’t happen?
 Unimaginable?
 Here’s a fun fact: Mr. Trump’s fanatical support seems to have settled around 37 per cent—nothing he does seems to cut too deeply into that core.
 Thirty-seven per cent happens also to be the proportion of representatives the Nazi Party had in the 1932 Reichstag.
 It seems to be all you need.

 As noted above, this prospect can only be scotched by conservatives putting country above party.
 Some things are more important than tax cuts, just as some things were more important in 1932 than the revenge and military expansion that the Nazis promised.
-The conservatives flubbed their chance then, and it remains to be seen if there is any real resistance to nascent fascism on the American right from people who are not either dying or resigning.
+The conservatives flubbed their chance then, and it remains to be seen if there is any real resistance to nascent fascism on the American right from people who are not either dying or resigning or impotent eggheads..
 The greatest act of political courage I’ve seen in my lifetime was Lyndon Johnson pushing through the civil rights and voting rights acts, even though he understood it would destroy the Democratic Party in the South.
 He thought it was worth losing elections to expel racism from his party.
 It remains to be seen if decent conservatives will risk that in order to expel fascism from theirs.